Looking for work isn’t easy, but—with the help of a few tips and a solid strategy—updating your lawyer resume doesn’t have to be hard.

 You’re a professional when it comes to persuasion, so use those skills to sell yourself via your lawyer resume and secure the job.

-By using the attorney resume tips that we’ve outlined here, you can update your resume to create a winner.
+By using the attorney resume tips that we’ve outlined here, you can update your resume to create a winner and streamline your job search efforts.
 Just be sure to keep relevancy top of mind, highlight the skills and experience that are most appropriate for the legal practice area and job you’re applying for, and be succinct.

 We published this blog post in June 2020.
 Last updated: .